mikelovesrobots/mikelovesrobots-unity3d-utils/README.md

 # SceneChanger Prefab

-Manages fade-in/fade-out when entering/leaving a scene
+Manages fade-in/fade-out when entering/leaving a scene.

+It auto-fades in when the scene loads.

-Call `SceneChanger.Instance.ChangeScene(sceneName)` to change scenes.
+Call `SceneChanger.Instance.ChangeScene(sceneName)` to fade-out and then change scenes.